 Review and road test of the Ford Tourneo Custom

-Ford's improved Tourneo Custom offers acres of space in a cost effective package.
+Ford's Tourneo Custom offers acres of space in a cost effective package.
 If you need something bigger than a Galaxy, this could be just the ticket.
-Jonathan Crouch reports
+Jonathan Crouch drives it.

 Ten Second Review of the Ford Tourneo Custom

 The improved Ford Tourneo Custom is a smart-looking, well-equipped and economical super-large People Carrier that can seat eight or nine.
 If you've progressed beyond the normal seven-seater MPV, this could be the perfect left-field choice.
 Now it offers the option of clever mild hybrid engine technology too.